colbycheeze/colbycheeze.com/source/blog/2015-05-03-dealing-with-imposter-syndrome.html.markdown

 published: false
 ---

 As a programmer, Imposter syndrome is something that we all face at one point in time or another.
-I thought I would be immune to it, but apparently not based on recent discovery.
-This is a terrifying thing that can strike at any skill level with programming.
+I thought I would be immune to it, however recently it has hit me hard.
+This is a terrifying thing that can strike at any skill level of programming.

 If not dealt with properly, it can cause a lot of stress and be really debilitating to you.
 So what do you do?
 READMORE